hudora/huTools/doc/develpment.markdown

  * Write doctests.
 Write unittests.
 Aim for a [test coverage][coverage] of at least 80%.
 The higher the better.
  * `__underscore_methods__()` and inner classes should always be defined first within a class.
+ * avoid float values where possible.
+They [probably don't work as you think they work][floats].
+Store Cent instead of Euro, Millimeters instead of Centimeters and so on.

 [pep8]: http://www.python.org/dev/peps/pep-0008/
 [pep8py]: http://svn.browsershots.org/trunk/devtools/pep8/pep8.py